Cerenia/DC_Topos/README.md

 ```
 python cli.py Fabric 3 2 --n_p 4 --p_c 8
 ```
-This will result in a pdf drawing of the topology instance appearing in the Code folder.
+This will result in a drawing of the topology instance appearing in the Code folder as a PDF.

 ## Mid Level API